litterat/litterat-pep/README.md

 Point p1 = new Point(1,2);

 // Create a context and a descriptor for the target class.
-PepContext context = new PepContext();
+PepContext context = PepContext.builder().build();

-PepClassDescriptor pointDescriptor = context.getDescriptor(Point.class);
+// Create a mapper using the context.
+PepArrayMapper arrayMap = new PepArrayMapper(context);

 // Extract the values to an array
-Object[] values = pointDescriptor.project(p1);
+Object[] values = arrayMap.toData(p1);

 // Create the object from the values
-Point p2 = pointDescriptor.embed(values);
+Point p2 = arrayMap.toObject(values);
 ```

-The Object[] values  can then be used by the serialization library to encode the data
-to a stream.
-The PepClassDescriptor provides meta data for each of the values/fields in the Object[].
-This information
-can be used to create the encoding schema for serialized data.
-The **project** and **embed** functions provided by
-the PepClassDescriptor are only sample implementations.
-A serialization library can use the PepFieldDescriptors directly
-in the serialization process to create low-GC overhead implementation.
+The PepArrayMapper and PepMapMapper are both examples of how the library can be used.
+The PepArrayMapper is implemented using MethodHandles to demonstrate how the library might be used to generate highly efficient serialization code.
+The PepMapMapper provides a procedural example to show a more simple use of the library.

 ## Maven dependencies